-Over the last year, I’ve heard several, commonly recurring themes from business leaders with whom I work.
+Over the last year, I’ve heard several, commonly recurring the big three themes from business leaders with whom I work.

-Boosting efficiency, increasing agility and building collaborative networks are just three such themes that crop up time and again.
+Boosting efficiency, increasing agility and building collaborative networks are just the big three themes that crop up time and again.

-Efficiency, agility, and collaboration require behavioral & cultural changes across the organization.
+The BIG three (efficiency, agility, and collaboration) require behavioral & cultural changes across the organization.
 Its led from the top and requires a systematic approach to make them endemic.
 It means changing some cultural norms, trying new approaches and tackling some of the areas that steal time, fuel silos and slow the wheels of commerce.

 With this in mind; here are three culprits that we could turn our attention to in 2020.